-In May, the IATA 75th Annual General Meeting unanimously approved a resolution to improve the air travel experience for people with disabilities around the world.
-Craig P. Kennedy takes a look at disability training programs.
+In May 2019, the IATA 75th Annual General Meeting unanimously approved a resolution to improve the air travel experience for people with disabilities around the world.

 “Airlines were ahead of their time when, 50 years ago, we set out standards to ensure passengers with disabilities had access to air travel,” said Alexandre de Juniac, Director General and CEO of the International Air Transport Association.
 “But now we need to go further.
 The numbers of persons with disabilities travelling by air are set to increase significantly as populations expand and grow older.
 The (airline) industry is committed to ensure that passengers living with disability can travel safely and with dignity.”